Last updated on January 11, 2023

 How to Get Full-Art Lands on MTGA

-Honestly, though, the way to the full-art lands on Arena is actually pretty fun, in a sense.
-There are a couple different ways that all center around the same core: playing games of Magic.
-You’ll need to pay attention for when certain special events, challenges, promo codes, and sales pop-up, though.
+There are a couple of different ways to get full-art lands on Arena that all center around the same core: playing games of Magic.
+You’ll need to pay attention to certain special events, challenges, promo codes, and sales pop-ups, though.

 Not all events and challenges will get you full-art lands, as there are specific events created specifically for you to get your hands on them.
 In the past, these events have involved different deck challenges that run for a small-ish timeframe.
 Usually, though, you can play as many times as you want until you reach the grand prize of a full-art land while the event is running.